top of page

 Dismissing with banter

 With friends, different layers of people’s conditioning may make it hard for men to both open up or hear other people’s vulnerabilities.
 Banter, particularly for younger men, can be used to dismiss or make a joke of someone’s feelings.
 Although humour can be a great way of connecting, it can also be a roundabout way of expressing anger or demeaning another person.
 If the latter is true, this can make people feel invalidated or criticised for sharing how they feel, so next time they say nothing or just make a joke of it.
+Men don’t just hide feelings of sadness and fear from their friends, they can also hide expressing love and happiness for fear of being laughed at and judged.

 Being status-driven

-Men are more commonly status driven than women and that can impact their ability to open up, particularly with friends.
-With sometimes very narrow definitions of ‘success’, the hidden feeling of being perceived as a ‘failure’ stops many men from talking about their vulnerabilities, increasing their sense of isolation.
+Men are more commonly status-driven than women, and that can impact their ability to open up, particularly with friends.
+With sometimes very narrow definitions of ‘success,’ the hidden feeling of being perceived as a ‘failure’ stops many men from talking about their vulnerabilities, increasing their sense of isolation.

 Cultural prejudices